 How much: Free!

 Chinatown is the place to be when it comes to Mid-Autumn Festival events!
 The streets are adorned with lanterns and lights, plus the signature giant lanterns, to set the mood.
-This year’s centrepiece stands 8 metres tall and pays tribute to SG60 celebrations with rabbits, mooncakes, orchids and more.
-The streets will also be adorned with vibrant overhanging lanterns taking the form of lotus flowers, fans with rabbits, jade pendants and a full moon.
-Look forward to the annual Chinatown Festive Fair at People’s Park Square, where you can find handcrafted lanterns, artisanal goodies, mooncakes and more.
-Mark your calendars for the Mass Lantern Walk and Performances on 27 September for a huge Mid-Autumn celebration.
+Last year’s centrepiece stood 8 metres tall and paid tribute to SG60 celebrations with rabbits, mooncakes, orchids and more.
+The streets were also adorned with vibrant overhanging lanterns taking the form of lotus flowers, fans with rabbits, jade pendants and a full moon.
+We always look forward to the annual Chinatown Festive Fair at People’s Park Square, where you can find handcrafted lanterns, artisanal goodies, mooncakes and more.
 More details here!

 Chinatown Festive Fair